Apartments and private accommodation Zadar - Dalmatia

 For all nature lovers and active vacationers near Zadar are Starigrad Paklenica and National Park Paklenica, where you can enjoy alpinism, hiking and clean air of the mighty mountain Velebit.
-At the foot of Velebit you will find the karst beauty, river Zrmanja, which will charm you with its beauty and emerald water color, where you can spend a day on a kayak, raft or swimming.
-Nearby is the largest freshwater lake in Croatia, Vransko jezero.
+At the foot of Velebit, you will find the karst beauty, river Zrmanja, which will charm you with its beauty and emerald watercolor, where you can spend a day on a kayak, raft or swimming.
+Nearby is the largest freshwater lake in Croatia, Lake Vrana.
 Because of its exceptional natural beauty and richness of flora and fauna has been proclaimed a Nature Park.
-Here you can spend a day walking, cycling or sport fishing.
-Above the lake there is a beautiful viewpoint from where you can see the entire Zadar archipelago.
-From the islands in the Zadar archipelago, with its beauty and beautiful beaches we can highlight: Ugljan, Pašman, Silba and Dugi otok.
+Here you can spend a day walking, cycling or sports fishing.
+Above the lake, there is a beautiful viewpoint from where you can see the entire Zadar archipelago.
+From the islands in the Zadar archipelago, with its beauty and beautiful beaches, we can highlight Ugljan, Pašman, Silba and Dugi Otok.
 All of them are connected by ferry lines from the city of Zadar.

 How to get to all these Zadar miracles?
 Quite simply, given that Zadar is well connected with modern highway and the airport that make it easy to reach.
-The city and its surroundings are full of holiday homes, beachfront apartments and rental rooms.
-Whether you want to stay in hotels or looking for cheaper private accommodation, for example in cheap apartments, it is possible to find your ideal accommodation without an agency fee through direct contact with owners of private accommodation.
-Welcome to Zadar and Dalmatia!
+The city and its surroundings are full of holiday homes, beachfront apartments, and rental rooms.
+Whether you want to stay in hotels or looking for cheaper private accommodation, for example in cheap rooms, cozy apartments or luxurious holiday homes, it is possible to find your ideal accommodation without an agency fee via direct contact with owners of private accommodation.
+Welcome to Zadar and north part of Dalmatia!

 Zadar - Dalmatia - Natural, cultural and tourist attractions

-Below is graphicon with the average maximum and minimum daily air temperature and the sea temperature in Zadar, which best reflects the pleasant Mediterranean climate.
+Below is graphic with the average maximum and minimum daily air temperature and the sea temperature in Zadar, which best reflects the pleasant Mediterranean climate.